daudbaig91/The-Movie-Database/README.md

 This is university android project in kotlin.
 The App uses the open movie database api to retrieve movies with speicific paramters saving them in a database using Room, it also allows to search and retrieve the saved movies inforamtion from the database.
-It also allows the user to search for a movies or list of movies given a susbstring.
+Users can also search for a movie or list of movies given a susbstring.